comp-bio/SWaveform/README.md

 2.1.3 Combining the motifs found at the first stage

-Eeach bootstrap run generates one or two clusters, each cluster yields up to 5 most significant motifs.
+Each bootstrap run generates one or two clusters, each cluster yields up to 5 most significant motifs.
 These are further merged into one most representative motif `./tools/Clusters_ADAKMS_align.py`:

 Usage: